afelamou/basic_html/README.md

 # basic_html

-basic html css practicing form a tutorial.
+basic html css practicing from a tutorial.